Sringeri Sharada Peetham

 The Pītham is one of the major Hindu institutions that has historically coordinated Smārta tradition and monastic activities through satellite institutions in South India, preserved Sanskrit literature and pursued Advaita studies.
 The Pītham runs several vedic schools (pathashalas), maintains libraries and repositories of historic Sanskrit manuscripts.
-The Śringerī Mutt has been active in preserving Vedas, sponsoring students and recitals, Sanskrit scholarship, and celebrating traditional annual festivals such as Śaṅkara Jayanti and Guru Pūrnima (Vyāsa Pūrnima).
+The Śringerī Mutt has been active in preserving Vedas, sponsoring students and recitals, Sanskrit scholarship, and celebrating traditional annual festivals such as Śaṅkara Jayanti and Guru Purnima (Vyāsa Pūrnima).
 The Pītham has branches across India and maintains temples at several locations.
 It also has a social outreach programme.
-It has initiated various reforms against orthodoxy in an initiative to become the holy see of a single united Hindu religion with the support of the BJP and the Sangh Parivar.

 Location

 Sri Sharada Peetham is located in Sringeri about 85 km east of Udupi and 100 km northeast from Mangaluru across the Western Ghats, and about 335 km west-northwest from the state capital, Bengaluru.
-Sringeri can be accessed from Bangalore and Mangalore via road.
+Sringeri can be reached from Bangalore and Mangalore via road.